HiPerCoRe/KTT/Readme.md

 ===========================
 <img src="https://github.com/HiPerCoRe/KTT/blob/master/Docs/Resources/KttLogo.png" width="425" height="150"/>

-KTT is an auto-tuning framework for OpenCL, CUDA kernels and GLSL compute shaders.
-Version 2.0 which contains major API overhaul as well as new features and improvements is now available.
+KTT is an autotuning framework for OpenCL, CUDA kernels and GLSL compute shaders.
+Version 2.0, which contains significant API overhaul and new features and improvements, is now available.

 Main features
 -------------
-* Ability to define kernel tuning parameters such as kernel thread sizes, vector data types and loop unroll factors in order to optimize computation for a particular device.
+* Ability to define kernel tuning parameters such as kernel thread sizes, vector data types and loop unroll factors to optimize computation for a particular device.
 * Support for iterative kernel launches and composite kernels.
 * Support for multiple compute queues and asynchronous operations.
 * Support for online auto-tuning - kernel tuning combined with regular kernel running.
-* Ability to automatically ensure correctness of tuned computation with reference kernel or C++ function.
+* Ability to automatically ensure the correctness of tuned computation with reference kernel or C++ function.
 * Support for multiple compute APIs, switching between CUDA, OpenCL and Vulkan requires only minor changes in C++ code (e.g., changing the kernel source file), no library recompilation is needed.
 * Public API available in C++ (native) and Python (bindings).
-* Large number of customization options, including support for kernel arguments with user-defined data types, ability to change kernel compiler flags and more.
+* Many customization options, including support for kernel arguments with user-defined data types, ability to change kernel compiler flags and more.

 Getting started
 ---------------
-* KTT introductory guide can be found [here](https://github.com/HiPerCoRe/KTT/blob/development/OnboardingGuide.md).
+* Introductory guide to KTT can be found [here](https://github.com/HiPerCoRe/KTT/blob/development/OnboardingGuide.md).
 * Full documentation for KTT API can be found [here](https://hipercore.github.io/KTT/).
 * KTT FAQ can be found [here](https://hipercore.github.io/KTT/md__docs__resources__faq.html).
-* The newest release of KTT framework can be found [here](https://github.com/HiPerCoRe/KTT/releases).
+* The newest release of the KTT framework can be found [here](https://github.com/HiPerCoRe/KTT/releases).
 * Prebuilt binaries are not provided due to many different combinations of compute APIs and build options available.
-Please check the `Building KTT` section for detailed instructions on how to perform a build.
+The `Building KTT` section contains detailed instructions on how to perform a build.

 Tutorials
 ---------
-Tutorials are short examples which serve as an introduction to KTT framework.
+Tutorials are short examples that serve as an introduction to the KTT framework.
 Each tutorial covers a specific part of the API.
 All tutorials are available for both OpenCL and CUDA backends.
 Most of the tutorials are also available for Vulkan.
-Tutorials assume that reader has some knowledge about C++ and GPU programming.
+Tutorials assume that the reader has some knowledge about C++ and GPU programming.
 List of the currently available
 tutorials:

 * `Info`: Retrieving information about compute API platforms and devices through KTT API.
 * `KernelRunning`: Running simple kernel with KTT framework and retrieving output.
-* `KernelTuning`: Simple kernel tuning using small number of tuning parameters and reference computation to validate output.
+* `KernelTuning`: Simple kernel tuning using a small number of tuning parameters and reference computation to validate output.
 * `CustomArgumentTypes`: Usage of kernel arguments with custom data types and validating the output with value comparator.
 * `ComputeApiInitializer`: Providing tuner with custom compute context, queues and buffers.
 * `VectorArgumentCustomization`: Showcasing different usage options for vector kernel arguments.
-* `PythonInterfaces`: Implementing custom searchers and stop conditions in Python which can afterwards be used with tuner.
+* `PythonInterfaces`: Implementing custom searchers and stop conditions in Python, which can afterward be used with the tuner.

 Examples
 --------
-Examples showcase how KTT framework could be utilized in real-world scenarios.
-They are more complex than tutorials and assume that reader is familiar with KTT API.
+Examples showcase how the KTT framework could be utilized in real-world scenarios.
+They are more complex than tutorials and assume that the reader is familiar with KTT API.
 List of some of the currently available examples:

 * `CoulombSum2d`: Tuning of electrostatic potential map computation, focuses on a single slice.
-* `CoulombSum3dIterative`: 3D version of previous example, utilizes kernel from 2D version and launches it iteratively.
+* `CoulombSum3dIterative`: 3D version of the previous example, utilizes kernel from 2D version and launches it iteratively.
-* `CoulombSum3d`: Alternative to iterative version, utilizes kernel which computes the entire map in single invocation.
+* `CoulombSum3d`: Alternative to iterative version, utilizes kernel which computes the entire map in a single invocation.
 * `Nbody`: Tuning of N-body simulation.
 * `Reduction`: Tuning of vector reduction, launches a kernel iteratively.
-* `Sort`: Radix sort example, combines multiple kernels into composite kernel.
+* `Sort`: Radix sort example, combines multiple kernels into a composite kernel.
 * `Bicg`: Biconjugate gradients method example, features reference computation, composite kernels and constraints.

 Building KTT
 ------------
-* KTT can be built as a dynamic (shared) library using command line build tool Premake.
+* KTT can be built as a dynamic (shared) library using the command line build tool Premake.
 Currently supported operating systems are Linux and Windows.

 * The prerequisites to build KTT are: